appcypher/papyrus/README.md

 # Papyrus

-A Fission-based Note Taking App
+A Collaborative Document Editing App Powered by Fission.